 - Another Stenciled Jewelry Box

 I’d love to hear if you’ve painted a jewelry box.
 Leave a comment and let me know how it turned out.
+We link to these blog parties.

 ‘Til the next project,